 • Let’s Move Boise backpack & water bottles

-Deadline: Thursday, Nov.
-6. Winners announced January 2015.
-For details, see food.school.boiseschools.org
+Deadline: Tuesday, Nov 18.
+Winners announced January 2015.
+For details, see the School Lunch Recipe Contest flyer.

-Sponsored by Boise School District Food & Nutrition Services, Let’s Move Boise, Boise Urban Garden School and the High Five Children’s Health Collaborative
+Sponsored by Boise School District Food & Nutrition Services, Let’s Move Boise, Boise Urban Garden School, the High Five Children’s Health Collaborative and Standard Restaurant Supply

 Do you want to start a garden program at your school?
 Already have a garden, but want to find the resources to help it grow?

-Let’s Move Boise, Boise Urban Garden School (BUGS) and our partners will offer a school garden workshop for parents and educators in January 2015.
+Let’s Move Boise, Boise Urban Garden School (BUGS) and our partners will offer a school garden workshop for parents and educators January 10, 2015 at the new BUGS Educational Center, 2995 N. Five Mile Road, Boise ID 83713.

 The training will cover: